Duration: 3 Hours (approx.)

 Before Rome became a city, it was a cluster of separate villages, one atop each of the seven hills of Rome.
 The Palatine Hill, towering over the river Tiber, was the perfect strategic spot for the first Emperor Romulus to found Rome nearly three thousand years ago, and it remained the seat of the emperors for a millennium afterwards.
 Up there you will see the vast palace of the Emperors, and stunning views across the entire city and down onto the Circus Maximus where Ben Hur raced his chariot.

 Our final stop is the Roman Forum, the beating heart of Ancient Rome.
 Here, you will be able to literally walk in the footsteps of the emperors – see the original Capitol and Senate – and marvel to be in the birthplace of western history.
-As well as the highfaluting stuff, you will also find out what life was like for the ancient citizens in the political, social and economic centre of the ancient city.
+As well as the highfaluting stuff, you will also find out what daily life was like for the regular Giulios and Flavias – citizens of Rome living in the political, social and economic centre of the ancient city.

-We’ll then wrap up the tour, after which you’re welcome to continue to wander freely through the Forum, or head off for some local food and drink (our fave spot is Monti right next to the Forum exit).
-As always be sure to ask your guide for locals’ tips on where to eat and drink!
+After a couple of hours exploring the Forum then wrap up the tour, after which you’re welcome to continue to wander freely through the complex, or head off for some local food and drink (our fave spot is Monti right next to the Forum exit).
+As always, be sure to ask your guide for locals’ tips on where to eat and drink!

 This route covers about 1.5 miles (2 km) in total and is conducted at a leisurely pace that is suitable for all.
 The tour duration is around 3 hours, including the break inside the Colosseum.